 Our workshop offerings extend our engagement with you beyond the stage-audience relationship, offering space to come together, learn from one another, and build community through conversations that center Indigenous and decolonial understandings of gender, sexuality, and body sovereignty.
-Workshops are designed to deepen conversations and questions sparked from the stories, performances, and confessions shared at our shows.
+Workshops are designed to further explore conversations and questions sparked from the stories, performances, and confessions shared at our shows.

 Themes include: